 If you have more than one time column on your board, you can choose one of them from the drop-down menu.
-If you only have one time column (like in the example below), it will automatically be selected for you unless you choose to add a new time column.
-When you have completed your column selection, click "Connect columns".
+When you have completed your column selection, click on "Save".

 Define dependency relations between items

-In our example, we've made every item on our board dependent on the item above it!
-For instance, you can see that our item "Increasing conversion rates on landing pages" is dependent on the item above it titled "Rebranding Campaign with new logo", and so on and so forth.
+In our example, we've made every item on our board dependent on the item above it.
+For instance, you can see that our item "Conduct market research" is dependent on the item above it titled "Rebranding Campaign with new logo", and so on and so forth.